RESOURCE · VENDOR MANAGEMENT

 No new awards.
 Remove from bid lists pending review.

-Consolidate vendor information into a single system: contact details, trade classifications (CSI codes), service areas, capacity, insurance expiration dates, bonding limits, and historical performance scores.
-Eliminate tribal knowledge trapped in individual project managers' heads.
+Consolidate vendor information into a single system: contact details, CSI trade classifications, service areas, capacity, insurance expiration dates, bonding limits, and historical performance scores.
+Eliminate tribal knowledge trapped in individual PMs' heads.

-Tag vendors by primary and secondary trades, project types (commercial, industrial, residential, heavy civil), size capacity (projects under $500K, $500K–$5M, $5M+), and geographic coverage.
+Tag vendors by primary and secondary trades, project types (commercial, industrial, residential, heavy civil), size capacity (<$500K, $500K–$5M, $5M+), and geographic coverage.
 This enables fast, targeted bid list creation for any project.

 Set alerts for expiring insurance certificates, bond renewals, license expirations, and safety certifications.
 Automatically flag vendors who fall out of compliance.
 No vendor should be invited to bid with expired coverage.